orochi-network/zkWASM-specs/src/wasm-spec/structure/types.md

 The type **v128** is a 128 bit vector of packed integer or floating-point data.

-**Questions**: What does bit means here?
-Is it the size of a vector or something?

 ## Reference types

-Reference types are first-class (**what does this mean?**) references to objects in the runtime store.
+Reference types are first-class references to objects in the runtime store.

 **reftype**: **funcref** | **externref**

 As in the wasm spec, **funref** is the union all references to functions, regardless of their function types.

-Similarly, **externref** is the infinite union of all references to objects owned by the embedder (**what does embedder mean?**) and that can be passed into WebAssembly under this type.
+Similarly, **externref** is the infinite union of all references to objects owned by the embedder  and that can be passed into WebAssembly under this type.

 ## Value types: